parallall/pFaces/README.md

 Kernel files migh contain several OpenCL-functions and the kernel driver coordinates the exections as desired.
 Afterwards, pFaces takes care of running the kernel using all targeted devices.

+## Example Kernels

+The following are open-source software tools that use pFaces for acceleration.
+Users can benifit from those tools to have an idea how pFaces work:
+- [AMYTISS](https://github.com/mkhaled87/pFaces-AMYTISS): A pFaces's kernel on for parallel automated controller synthesis for large-scale stochastic systems.
+- [PIRK](https://github.com/alexdevonport/pfaces-pirk): A utility for parallel computation of interval overapproximations to reachable sets of nonlinear control systems.

+We will be contiously priding examples on using pFaces in this repo.

 # Installation